 by Laurie LaRusso, MS, ELS

-Testicular cancer is more common in younger men (aged 25-35 years, but can appear during adolescence).
-It is also more common in Caucasians.
-Other factors that may increase your chances of testicular cancer:
+Testicular cancer is more common in men aged 25 to 35.
+Other things that may increase your chance of testicular cancer are:

 Testicular cancer may cause:

 Early diagnosis will improve outcomes.
 Your doctor may do testicular exams at check ups.
 They may also talk about self examinations to look for any changes.
 Changes should be checked out by a doctor.

 The doctor will ask about your symptoms and past health.
 A physical exam will be done.
 Your doctor may order:

 More tests may be done once cancer is found:

 The tests will help to find the type and stage of cancer.
 Staging is used to guide a treatment plan.
 Testicular cancer is stage 1 to 3.
 Stage 1 cancer is only in local tissue.
 Stage III cancer has spread to other parts of the body.